Bridge in Pittsburgh collapses hours before scheduled Biden visit to talk infrastructure - KVIA

 A snow-covered bridge in Pittsburgh collapsed Friday morning, just hours before President Joe Biden was expected to visit the city on a previously scheduled trip to discuss infrastructure.

-No fatalities have been reported, Pittsburgh Mayor Ed Gainey said in a news conference at the scene.
+No fatalities have been reported, Pittsburgh Mayor Ed Gainey said in a news conference at the scene in the area of Forbes and Braddock avenues.

 LIVE UPDATES: Pittsburgh bridge collapses